-First-year international student, Yauma, knew that studying the Master of TESOL with MGSE was right for her when she understood our focus on practical application through clinical practice.
+International student Yauma knew that studying the Master of TESOL with the Faculty of Education was right for her when she understood our focus on practical application through clinical practice.
 After completing her degree, Yauma hopes to return to Indonesia and share the knowledge she has acquired through the course.

 Q: Can you please briefly outline your life prior to studying this program?

 I graduated from a high school in Pontianak, West Kalimantan, Indonesia.
 I was then offered a seat to study TESOL as an undergraduate at the University of Tanjungpura, which is situated in the same city, via non-test admission pathway.
 I have always been passionate about learning English since a very young age and my undergraduate study had further directed my interest toward teaching the language.